AdaCore/spark2014/lrm/source/subprograms.rst

 ~~~~~~~~~~~~~~

 If a subprogram does not have a separate declaration then the Global
-aspect is applied to the declaration of its its body or body stub.
+aspect is applied to the declaration of its body or body stub.
 The implementation of a subprogram body must be consistent with its
 Global Aspect.